ThomasAlban/kmpeek/README.md

 If you want to help test KMPeek when these things are done (before the main first release), talk to me on discord! @thomasalban

+## Future Wishlist

+These are things that I want to get to in subsequent updates, once an initial version is released.

+- Copy/paste
+- Custom settings for each object
+- Object KCL viewer
+- Ability to open/edit SZS files directly
+- Course model/object model viewer???

 ## Contributing